y-z-zhang/y-z-zhang.github.io/machine-learning.md

 Reservoir Computing (RC) is a simple and efficient model-free framework for forecasting the behavior of nonlinear dynamical systems from data.
 I am interested in understanding the success as well as identifying limitations of RC.

 * **Y. Zhang** and S. P. Cornelius, *Catch-22s of reservoir computing*, [Phys.
 Rev. Research 5, 033213 (2023)](https://doi.org/10.1103/PhysRevResearch.5.033213)
+* __Y.
+Zhang__ and S. P. Cornelius, *How more data can hurt: Instability and regularization in next-generation reservoir computing*, [arXiv:2407.08641](https://arxiv.org/abs/2407.08641)

 ### Reinforcement learning
 Can we use reinforcement learning (RL) to improve synchronization?
 Would the solutions found by RL be interpretable?